microsoft/AcademicContent/Workshop/1. Introduction/Introduction HOL.md

 1. Open your browser and navigate to the lab URL provided to you by the instructor.

-1. After a few moments, the VM appears in your browser as a Windows 10 desktop.
+1. After a few moments, the VM's Windows 10 desktop appears in your browser.
 If you are asked whether you want "your PC" (the virtual machine) to be discoverable on the network, click **No**.

     ![The virtual-machine desktop](Images/desktop.png)

     _The virtual-machine desktop_

-1. If you would like for the VM to go full-screen, click **Display** in the menu bar at the top of the page and select **Full Screen**.
-(You can exit full screen at any time by clicking **Display** again and selecting **Exit Full Screen**.)
+1. If you would like for the VM to occupy the entire screen, click **Display** in the menu bar at the top of the page and select **Full Screen**.
+(You can exit full-screen mode at any time by clicking **Display** again and selecting **Exit Full Screen**.)

 1. In the "Content" tab on the right side of the screen are the credentials you will use to log in to the Azure portal and access the subscription that has been set up for you.
 Make note of these credentials, because you will need them in the next exercise and any time you go to the Azure Portal and are asked to log in.